nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 ### 4.4 TV Show Service

 It's good practice to have as few _responsibilities_ in one class or module as possible.
 Preferably only 1 responsibility pr class or module.
-Our `tvShowRouter` currently has 2: Handle routing for our TV Show _resource_, and keeping track of our tv shows in our array.
+Our `tvShowRouter` currently has 2: Handle routing for our TV Show resource, _and_ keeping track of our tv shows in our array.
+If you have to explain something by using "and", you know you have more than 1 responsibility be it a function, module, or class.

 Let's introduce another level of abstraction - a _tv show service_ which will handle all operations that has to do with managing tv shows.
 Our router will only deal with the http routing and calling the service as needed.

+> The difference between the tv show _service_ and tv show _router_ is that the router handles only http and web related things, and the service handles anything _except_ http and web related things.
+Ideally, the service should not have any "knowledge" about the internet or anything web framework related at all.

 * In the `tvShow` folder, create a new file `tvShowService.js`.
 * In `tvShowService.js`, create a class that has a tvShows array and a `getAll` method that returns the array.